Chart Color Schemes

 Infrastructure

-Pakenham has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Pakenham has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly affect an area's performance.
+Changes to local infrastructure significantly affect an area's performance.
 AreaSearch has identified 17 projects that could impact this region.
 Notable ones are Pakenham Community Hospital, Kala Estate, Enterprise Industry Park, and Pakenham Place Redevelopment.
-The following list details those expected to be most relevant.
+The following list details the most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.